overwolf/overwolf.github.io/docs/topics/login-with-overwolf.md

 This feature (get info about active subscriptions) will be released soon.
 We will update this page accordingly.
 :::

+### Get user info from token

+Once you have the encrypted JWT token, you can easily decode/decrypt it on your server using one of the [available JWT libraries](https://jwt.io/) and get some additional user info:

+* Sub (username)
+* Nickname
+* Picture (avatar)
+* Email
+* Other JWT properties.

+Most JWT packages can decode the token without verifying it, but in the production environment, it's recommended to verify the token to make sure that it hasn't been tampered with.

+For example, the npm package [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) offers `jwt.decode()` to decode the token  and `jwt.verify()` to verify it.

+Note that for verification, the OW public key is required.
+You can find it on this endpoint: https://accounts.overwolf.com/oauth2/jwks.json.

 ## 4. Close the login window.

 Now, we can safely close the login window.